Earn 6X points when staying at a Marriott Bonvoy participating hotel booked directly through Marriott or the hotel; else earn 2X

 The primary reason to get this card is because you fly United enough that you would like to have United Club lounge access for all of your flights.

-The average person will save $125 by gaining United Club access via this credit card than by buying it directly.
-Even United 1K members come out $25 ahead.
+The average person will save $55 by gaining United Club access via this credit card than by buying it directly – before taking into account all the other benefits and statement credits the card comes with.
 Why would anyone buy United Club access directly when it’s cheaper to pay a lower annual fee on the credit card?

 By the way, the exact same thing applies to the Citi® / AAdvantage® Executive World Elite MasterCard® and as well as the Delta SkyMiles® Reserve American Express Card and the Delta SkyMiles® Reserve Business American Express Credit Card.
 The Delta cards even offer American Express Centurion Lounge access when flying Delta, although they also have a limit on lounge visits per year.

 You also have the ability to earn the most Premier Qualifying Points towards United elite status of any of the United credit cards.
-You’ll earn 25 Premier Qualifying Points (PQPs) for every $500 you spend on purchases.
+You’ll earn 1 PQP for every $15 you spend on purchases with your Club℠ Card, up to 28,000 PQP in a calendar year.
+This can be applied toward your Premier® status qualification, up to and including the Premier 1K® level

 Now, sure, outside of 4X miles per dollar spent on United purchases, the earn rate on other categories aren’t particularly strong.
 But the card’s features and benefits that we’ve described above that come on top of the United Club lounge access are incredibly compelling.